axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 Designer
 ^^^^^^^^

 Import Portal modules to Designer.

-This is Single mode.
+.. important:: Designer only supports single application mode.

 Engine without license (demo mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The engine automatically deploys the Portal application with default users.
-You do not need to deploy anything.
-This is Single mode.
+You do not need to deploy anything (Single mode).

 .. table::